 Stakeholder engagement Description Environmental Channels Two channels in the Resort are dedicated to providing environmental information, and are available in all guest rooms and in common areas.
 Eco-Huts Various huts (7 in total) around the resort contain environmental messages.
 It is a passive learning concept, where information is made available in a very relaxing environment.
 SBR Mascots In an effort to make their environmental messages more fun and appealing to kids, SBR has created two mascots.
 Self-Guided Eco Journey For those guests who wish to know more about the Resort, there are self-guided Eco Journey panels placed throughout the resort.
 These panels provide key facts and figures about the hotel environmental achievements which are elaborated in much more depth in the guided eco tour Eco Corner Located just outside SBR's reception, it is a starting point for guests to learn about the environmental activities of the Resort.
 Most importantly, the area hosts a large map of the resort, pointing out the environmental messages and highlights.
 Guest Conservation Messages Messages to guests about conservation of resources are present at SBR's Reception, and in the rooms which have "10 tips to have a greener stay" Café Biodiversity Exhibit SBR's Café features large pictures of biodiversity taken around the Resort.
 On the side of each picture information about the species, and a message about nature conservation are present.
 Real Dinosaur Bones Display In collaboration with NUS, SBR is displaying real diplodocus vertebrae bones.
 Eco Leisure A Climate change themed board game is available for guests to play.
 Through playing the game, they are made aware of some of the most important consequences of climate change.
-The second secon and many more...
+WY II C. A. A. A. CODDI C. I. A. I. A. I. A. I. A. A.